 Usually not.
 COAT paint is considered self-priming and has excellent coverage, so it will easily tackle regular walls and trim in two coats.
 We do sell a water-based primer for UPVC, bare metal or unstable and glossy surfaces though - where the paint just needs that stable surface to adhere properly.
 And if you’re painting brand new plaster or unpainted trim, you'll need to apply a mist coat first - slightly watered down emulsion - before finishing with your COAT colour.

 If you’ve ever found yourself down the paint aisles in a DIY shop completely losing the will, looking at thousands of tiny colour chips, we hear you.
 Less is more.
-We’ve spent the last 12 months curating the perfect 36 colours for all your interior projects - meaning, we’ve done the hard work so you don’t have to.
+We make it our job to curate the perfect range of 91 colours for all your interior projects - to spare you the hard work.
 Our colours have personality and only make the palette if we would paint it and be proud of the finish in our own homes.
-At COAT, we believe you’re the expert, you know your style.
-Whatever look or feel you’re after, a COAT colour will ensure you’re on trend and part of a community improving their living space one room at a time.

 Love COAT but can’t find the right colour?
 We get it - sometimes something else just catches our eye.
 The great news is our COAT database holds thousands of colour recipes, so we can match almost all premium paint colours with 95% accuracy in our own luxury eco formulation.
 Just head to our Custom Colour page, click add to basket, and enter the brand/ name/ colour ref in the Order Notes box.
 We’re very confident our custom colours will match with at least 95% accuracy - but if we really don’t think we can achieve this, we’ll let you know via email.
 There are naturally a few colours we can't do, but we'll always let you know.